izderadicka/jupyter-openshift/README.md

 a little with notebook.

 This installs Jupyterlab notebook in single pod with official docker image and persistent volume.
+Pod is controlled by StatefulSet and first pod is exposed via service and route

 ```
 helm install jupyter jupyter-chart